CRServers/DemTech/README.md

 2. Active producing BPs can gain needed time "on the pits" for maintenance, hardware & software upgrades, cleaning & re-seating components, etc.

 This is what we call "Fluid Positioning".
 A simple ratio concept we are incorporating into the mechanics used by the DemTech Proxy.
 For this to work, we have to apply an upward pressure from the lower BP groups to the Top21 so that they will "pop-down" and give other BP's a chance to perform as actual producers.
-By using a numbers ratio we beleive such pressure could be applied and thus cause the a steady flow of BP's from the top positions down.
+By using a bottom-heavy numbers ratio we beleive such pressure could be applied and thus cause a steady flow of BP's from the top positions down.

-We have concluded that a 10/60/30 ratio weighted to the middle group would stimulate "Fluid Positioning" the most, but this will  change with experience.
+We have concluded that a 10/60/30 ratio weighted to the middle group would stimulate "Fluid Positioning" the most.
+This ratio could be adjusted once experience has been aquired.
 In numbers the split would be:
 1. Top 21 BP's get 10% = 3 BP's
 2. Standby BP's get 60% = 18 BP's